neul-labs/stout/docs/CONTRIBUTING.md

-# Contributing to brewx
+# Contributing to stout

-Thank you for your interest in contributing to brewx!
+Thank you for your interest in contributing to stout!
 This document provides guidelines and instructions for contributing.

 ## Getting Started